What is Autism?

 Next Steps

-• Occupational therapists can help support your child’s fine motor skills and sensory needs
+• Occupational therapists can address fine motor skills and sensory needs

-• Physicians can be helpful to address a variety of needs (Gastrointestinal, Sleep Challenges) and should be knowledgeable about autism
+• Physicians can support medical needs such as sleep or gastrointestinal challenges and should be knowledgeable about autism

 Previous